billh93/codewars-solutions/README.md

 This repo contains solutions and explanations to problems from 8 kyu all the way to 1 kyu.

+## Contribution
+If you'd like to contribute to codewars-solutions please fork, fix, commit and send a pull request.
+Commits who do not comply with the coding standards are ignored.

 ## Notes:
 This guide is strictly used to get a better grasp and fundamental idea on why the answer is what it is with comments detailing each section of the code.
 You